padwan-ragavan/jqGrid.persistentSelection/README.md

 # Things to watchout for

+`persistSelection` forwards the `onSelectRow`, `onSelectAll`, `gridComplete` events to handlers if there were any.

-Set up the `onSelectRow`, `onSelectAll`, `gridComplete` *before* calling `persistSelection`, as persistentSelection hooks on to these events to track the selections.
-However, it does forward the events to these delegates if there were any.
+Set up these event handlers *before* calling `persistSelection`, as persistentSelection hooks on to these events to track the selections, or manually ensure the handler setup by `persistSelection` is chained.

+[Demo]: http://padwan-ragavan.github.io/jqGrid.persistentSelection/  "jqGrid persistentSelection demo"